-The most important chemotherapy (drug treatment) agents for ovarian cancer are Platinum compounds and Taxanes.
-These medications are usually given intravenously (through a vein) every three to four weeks, for six treatments.
+The most important chemotherapy (drug treatment) agents for ovarian cancer are platinum compounds and taxanes.
+These medications are usually given intravenously (through a vein) every 3-4 weeks, for 6 treatments.
 Patients are evaluated at each treatment and have a CA125 test and blood work.
 If the CA125 level was elevated before and is falling during chemotherapy, the treatment is almost certainly effective.
 If the CA125 level rises significantly during chemotherapy, it usually means that the treatment is not effective.
-Some women receive chemotherapy intraperitoneally (through a small catheter inserted into their abdominal [peritoneal] cavity).
+Some women receive chemotherapy intraperitoneally (through a small catheter inserted into their abdominal/peritoneal cavity).
 Intraperitoneal chemotherapy is often used when only very small deposits of cancer remain within the abdominal cavity after primary surgery.